jonasbohmann/democraciv-discord-bot/README.md

 You can configure everything else that is Twitch related in the `config.py`.

-If you do not want to use the Twitch announcements feature, you have to set `TWITCH_ENABLED` in the `config.py` to `False`.

 ####  Reddit

 Notifications for new posts from a subreddit are enabled by default, but can be disabled in the `config.py`.
 Unlike the Twitch Notification module, we don't need to register an API key for Reddit.

+If you want to make the bot post the weekly Starboard to a subreddit, you do have to provide the client ID, client secret and a **refresh token** (not application token!) of your reddit app.
+Follow this [guide](https://github.com/reddit-archive/reddit/wiki/OAuth2) on how to get these.
+Make sure your refresh token has the `submit` scope.

 You can configure everything else that is Reddit related in the `config.py`.

-If you do not want to use the Reddit announcements feature, you have to set `REDDIT_ENABLED` in the `config.py` to `False`.

 ####  YouTube